jmcuneo/a4-components-a25/README.md

 While the learning curve of JSX and React’s component model required some adjustment, overall React streamlined the process and reduced boilerplate code.

 I still kept a lot of the orignal components of my A3.
 For example, I continued to use Tailwind using the CDN.
 I just had to change a few formatting things to .jsx.
-I kept the same UI elements and styling, and the same baseline post and get request calls, I just changed them to work with react, and created an api() helper function to help handle the fetches.
+I kept the same UI elements and styling, and the same baseline post and get request calls, I just changed them to work with React, and created an api() helper function to help handle the fetches.

+It was not too difficult to implement, and seems more intuitive when working with it.

 ---